 Registrations will be accepted based on a zero student account balance.
-The registration fees are due on the 15th in two equal monthly installments following registration.
+The registration fees may be split into two equal monthly installments following registration.

-Students previously in APU collections for a prior balance wishing to return, must have a zero balance and pay in full for their first returning semester.
+Students previously in APU collections for a prior balance wishing to return, must have a zero balance for their first returning semester.